Debra Moddelmog, Dean

 The School of the Arts

 The School of the Arts combines the departments of Art, Music, and Theatre and Dance into one administrative unit within the College of Liberal Arts.
 Its degree programs provide strong foundations in a range of artistic disciplines, enabling students to contribute as artists, educators, and scholars on the local level and beyond.
-To that end, the school offers undergraduate and graduate degrees in art (BA, BFA, MFA), music (BA, BM, MA, MM), music education (BM, MM), theatre (BA), and a minor in dance.
+To that end, the school offers undergraduate and graduate degrees in art (BA, BFA, MFA), dance (BA), music (BA, BM, MA, MM), music education (BM, MM), and theatre (BA).
 In addition to its curricular offerings, the school embraces its role as a vibrant center for arts and culture.
 It encourages broad community and campus participation in the arts through its numerous performances, lectures, shows, core courses, and outreach activities that explore diverse cultures and encourage lifelong learning.
 Finally, the school also supports and encourages research, innovation, and the artistic endeavors of its faculty.
-Program and event locations: the Church Fine Arts Building houses the Nightingale Concert Hall; Redfield Proscenium and Studio theatres; the Sheppard, McNamara, Front Door, and Exit galleries; and classrooms and offices for art, dance, music, and theatre.
+Program and event locations: the Church Fine Arts Building houses the Nightingale Concert Hall; Redfield Proscenium and Studio theatres; the McNamara, Front Door, and Exit galleries; and classrooms and offices for art, dance, music, and theatre.
+The University Arts Building houses the John and Geraldine Lilley Museum of Art; the Harlan O. and Barbara R. Hall Recital Hall; the Electro-Acoustic Lab (EAL); the Recording Studio; the Marion G. Thompson Charitable Trust Instrumental Rehearsal Room; the Carol Franc Buck Choral Rehearsal Room; the Fabrication Lab; and other music practice studios.
 Dance studios and classrooms are located in the Lombardi Recreation Center; music and dance offices in the Virginia Street Gymnasium.
 The Jot Travis Building houses the Black Rock Press and art studios and classrooms.